pitzcarraldo/reduxible/README.md

 ### Repeat simple work to build a service

 There are many libraries to make a redux application short and simpler.
-But shortcodes without understanding and managing are not a good solution for every case.
+But short codes without understanding are not a good choice for many cases.
 Developers have to write and make it simpler themselves to maintain it.
 Thus, when you build your app with Reduxible, we recommend that just write similar code repeatedly.
 Then, when if there will a lot of similar codes, they can make something like middlewares to make those simpler.

-### Framework for right now
+### Framework for nowadays

 Considerable related things with React and Redux are not compatible with legacy environments like low versions of Internet Explorer.
 But many enterprise and services can't ignore them.
 Therefore, Reduxible is focusing to compatibility for support Internet Explorer 8 at least with some shims.
 And it also can be easily integrated with spring that one of the most popular platform. (please refer the [example project](https://github.com/Pitzcarraldo/reduxible-example).)